‘Alligator Alcatraz’ may be shut down before Halloween. Florida already has a backup plan

 “The project creates irreparable harm in the form of habitat loss and increased mortality to endangered species in the area,” Williams said in the order.

 A preliminary injunction is a temporary order put in place until a court can make a final decision in a case.
-The state has initiated an appeal of the judge’s order, a spokesperson for the Florida attorney general said in a post on X.
+The federal and state governments are attempting to appeal the judge’s order, according to court filings.

+The state has requested the court temporarily halt enforcement of the federal judge’s order while the appeal is heard, arguing “the public interest will suffer irreparable injury” due to the preliminary injunction, including disruption of law enforcement response and financial losses.
+The state requested the judge rule on their request by Monday at 5 p.m.

 “We got news last night that we had a judge try to upset the apple cart with respect to our deportation and detainee processing center down in South Florida at ‘Alligator Alcatraz.’
 I just wanted to say this was not something that was unexpected,” Florida Gov. Ron DeSantis said at a news conference Friday.
 “We knew that this would be something that will likely happen and we will respond accordingly.”